knelsonmeister/systemd/README.md

 # systemd with systemd-shim support for MX Linux
-This repo contains the debian directory necessary to build a Debian Bullseye based debian package for MX Linux that has support for systemd-shim.
+This repo contains the debian directory necessary to build a Debian Bookworm based debian package for MX Linux that has support for systemd-shim.
 It needs a modified systemd-shim (available here: https://github.com/knelsonmeister/systemd-shim)

 ## Background:
 Systemd-shim allows a system to boot up using a SYSV init, but still be able to support the modern programs that depend on systemd.
 It is not perfect, but it allows for a Linux distribution to support both SYSV init and systemd as a choice in the grub boot menu.
 MX Linux does just that.
 Debian used to support systemd-shim, but support was dropped in Debian Buster.
-This repo and the systemd-shim repo linked above are an effort to maintain the systemd-shim support in Debian Buster and Debian Bullseye.
+This repo and the systemd-shim repo linked above are an effort to maintain the systemd-shim support in Debian Bookworm.

 ## Current Version: 252.4-2
 Based on: http://deb.debian.org/debian/pool/main/s/systemd/systemd_252.4-2.debian.tar.xz